 In step 19, the UE client is allowed to select another new AS most suitable for its current session without modifying the on-going session.

-This is done based on the information provided in the Media Player Entry by the MSH, the Media Access Function request a new energy-efficient AS and as a result a new AS is selected in step 20.
+This is done based on the information provided in the Media Player Entry by the Media Session Handler, the Media Access Function request a new energy-efficient AS and as a result a new AS is selected in step 20.

 The UE client sends a new request to modify the existing session to the AF in step 21, which is forwarded to the respective Application Server from the AF in step 22.